Detailed Guide for Team Assemblers in San Diego County

 Earnings vary by industry, geographic region, skill, educational level, value of the finished product, and complexity of the machinery operated.

-The median wage in 2016 for Team Assemblers in California is $27,315 annually, or $13.14 hourly.
-The median wage for Team Assemblers in San Diego County is $27,274 annually, or $13.12 hourly.
+The median wage in 2016 for Team Assemblers in California was $27,315 annually, or $13.14 hourly.
+The median wage for Team Assemblers in San Diego County was $27,274 annually, or $13.12 hourly.
 The median is the point at which half of the workers earn more and half earn less.